 Saturday May 11 2019

-“Mad About Dirt” will be a day dedicated to:
+“Mad About Dirt” .
+On Saturday May 11, was a day dedicated to:

 - celebrating the importance of soil in our world, and

-Led by ABC TV Gardening Australia personalities Angus Stewart and Tino Carnevale, a group of soil experts and enthusiasts will talk, and answer all your questions, about soil.
-There will also be practical demonstrations and chances for adults and children to get their hands dirty!
+Led by ABC TV Gardening Australia personalities Angus Stewart and Tino Carnevale, a group of soil experts and horticultural enthusiasts talked and answered questions about soil.
+There were practical demonstrations and chances for adults and children to get their hands dirty!

 Get introduced to the conservation issues by the video “Better Save Soil (https://vimeo.com/125438160),